Bigmanuel01/terraform-netlify-site/README.md

 ## 📦 Outputs

-After a successful run, Terraform provides:
+After a successful run, Terraform provides on the HCP console:

 - **live_site_url** → URL of the deployed Netlify site
 - **netlify_site_id** → ID of the Netlify site